UGSDW/ugsdw.github.io/members/rights/index.md

  - Talk about the union at work
  - Wear union buttons or t-shirts
  - Be fairly represented by the union

+## Grievances
+- If you work in Dining and you believe your rights have been violated at work, especially if you were fired or disciplined unfairly, we can file a grievance
+- The grievance process allows us to formally raise issues with admin under our contract
+- If you plan to file a grievance, contact the union ASAP at [cgo@ugsdw.org](mailto:cgo@ugsdw.org)!
+There’s a tight timeline that we have to follow.

 ## What can’t your employer do?